mxriverlynn/rabbus/readme.md

 Rabbus package.json file for runtime dependencies.
 This is done with intent, to help prevent library version conflicts.

+## Rabbus Demos

+There are several demos available to show the basic use of Rabbus.
+These demos can be found in the [/demos](demos) folder:

+Be sure to look at the `demos/connection.js` file for an example of how to connect to RabbitMQ.

+**Note:** Change directory into the folder for the demo you wish to run.

+### Send/Receive

+Located in the [demos/send-receive](demos/send-receive) folder.

+Demonstrate the send/receive pattern, to send a single message to a single receiver.

+* `node send.js`
+* `node receive.js`

+### Pub/Sub

+Located in the [demos/pub-sub](demos/pub-sub) folder.

+Demonstrate the publish/subscribe pattern, with multiple subscribers receiving one published message.

+* `node publish.js`
+* `node subscriber.js`

+### Request/Response

+Located in the [demos/request-response](demos/request-response) folder.

+Demonstrate the request/response pattern with a request being made for a location, and a response being sent with the location information.

+* `node request.js`
+* `node response.js`

 ## Using Rabbus

 There are three pairs of objects that come with Rabbus, as noted in the above